gdg-x/hoverboard/data/faq.md

 ## Mission and Values

 ### Mission Statement

-RadicalxChange convenes a community of activists, artists, entrepreneurs and scholars committed to using dramatically expanded competitive, free and open market mechanisms to reduce inequality, build widely-shared prosperity, heal global political divides and build a richer and more cooperative social life.
-As advocates of radical social change, the RadicalxChange community challenges long-established social institutions such as private property, one-person-one-vote and the primacy of the individual on the one hand and the nation state on the other.
-To achieve this change the community seeks to increase public knowledge about the emancipatory potential of insights from the field of mechanism design, in dialog with a range of other academic fields such as computer science, philosophy and history, the communicative imagination of artists, the pragmatic ingenuity of entrepreneurs and the idealism of activists for social justice.
+RadicalxChange aims to build a clear, coherent, and sustainable alternative to capitalism that embraces markets, egalitarianism, community, and decentralization.

+#### Method:

+Replacing capitalism from within by developing ideas, communities, and organizations that practice fairer and more efficient forms of organization.

+- Challenging basic inherited institutions by building better ones
+- Increasing public knowledge about the emancipatory potential of new ideas in mechanism design
+- Evolving our vision from the bottom up, coexisting with and working within existing institutions, and building public good providers that benefit people and communities

+#### Future we believe in:

+A world where power rests in diverse democratic organizations.

 ### Core Values

- - **Open**: RadicalxChange is open.
+ - **Openness**: RadicalxChange is open.
 It seeks to facilitate a free exchange of ideas in an environment of thoughtful discourse.
- - **Egalitarian**: Many of the ideas at RadicalxChange are animated by a belief that hyper-concentrations of wealth are not natural or efficient, and that a more genuinely competitive market system would result in a broader distribution of wealth.
+ - **Egalitarianism**: Many of the ideas at RadicalxChange are animated by a belief that hyper-concentrations of wealth are not natural or efficient, and that a more genuinely competitive market system would result in a broader distribution of wealth.
  - **Dignity**: Every person’s well-being (financial or otherwise) is a good in itself.
 We want our work to reflect and express this.
  - **Social Innovation**: At RadicalxChange we embrace the challenge of overturning stale categories and assumptions!
 We believe that thoughtful, collaborative innovation can help build better social institutions.